 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Factors within labour are complex but processes such as uteroplacental vascular disease, reduced uterine perfusion, fetal sepsis, reduced fetal reserves and cord compression can be involved alone or in combination.
+Factors within labour are complex but processes such as uteroplacental vascular disease, reduced uterine perfusion, intrauterine sepsis, reduced fetal reserves and cord compression can be involved alone or in combination.
 Gestational and antepartum factors can modify the fetal response to them.

 Reduced liquor volume, maternal hypovolaemia and fetal growth restriction are known associations.

-Women with a history of:
+Includes women with a history of:

-- Intrauterine growth restriction.
+- Intrauterine growth restriction (IUGR).

 - Oligohydramnios or polyhydramnios.